michuW93/designPatterns/src/Singleton/singleton.md

 Let's run test for this version of singleton:
 ![img.png](EnumSingleton/img_enumSingletonTest.png)

-as we can see it's even much faster than classic singleton.
+it's even much faster than classic singleton.

+To summarize - sometimes it's worth to go deeper into topic to check if there is a better way to do the same.

+Sources:
+Joshua Bloch Effective Java